0x27/relaycheck/README.md

 ## Bugs
 Use the issue tracker.
 Github provides these things for a reason :)

+## Awful Kludges
+Ok, so I was not bothered with having some passwordprotected privkey handling so you need to add a key named .ssh/relay.key to the hosts authorized keys file.
+You can change this if you want, but I strongly advice not using password auth on SSH for obvious reasons.
+Stick with privkeys, its safer there.
+I will eventually work out an elegant solution to cache the privkey somehow after decrypting it with a password but cannot be bothered right now :)

 ## Contact
 If for some arbritary reason you want to contact me, see [my contact details and stuff][contact].